Guide to the Frank H. Whitney scrapbook

 Alternative formats: A xerographic copy of the scrapbook and 25 copy negatives of selected photographs are included in the collection.

-Digitized copies: Selected photographs from this collection have been digitized and can be viewed on Alaska’s Digital Archives by searching for “Frank H. Whitney.”
+Digitized copies: Selected photographs have been digitized and can be viewed on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: The Archives and Special Collections does not own copyright to these photographs.